chris-short/devopsish.com/content/post/138/index.md

 ## Process

 [Will complexity kill Kubernetes?](https://www.infoworld.com/article/3409980/will-complexity-kill-kubernetes.html) — Short answer: Complexity kills everything so, yes.
 However, the author disagrees (for good reason), "Probably not.
 While Hadoop got more complicated with age, Kubernetes keeps getting easier.
 While Kubernetes will likely never be 'easy,' per se, its complexity differs from that of Hadoop in critical ways, paving the way for Kubernetes to remain an industry standard for years to come."
 I don't think Hadoop is a good analog to Kubernetes (let's face it, no one wants Kubernetes to become OpenStack).
-But, it does speak to a community that try's to grease the skids in versus raising the bar higher and higher.
+But, it does speak to a community that tries to grease the skids in versus raising the bar higher and higher.

 [Other people's messes by Jessica Kerr](https://blog.jessitron.com/2019/07/21/other-peoples-messes/) — Like a lot of things in life, When it comes to code, context matters.
 It's a lot less messy when you understand the why behind it.

 [IBM-Red Hat: Should developers worry we're headed back to the 1990s?](https://venturebeat.com/2019/07/20/ibm-red-hat-should-developers-worry-were-headed-back-to-the-1990s/) — "A dated playbook of boxing in and trying to control developers through a Big Blue (and now Red) stack could ultimately harm IBM's chances of achieving cloud relevancy."
 Huh.
 I thought the heading back to the 90s bit was the AWS, GCP, Azure, and Oracles of the world (vendor lock-in).
 I guess with Red Hat being a part of IBM now this was bound to happen.
 But, the author believes that IBM is now going to start shoving Red Hat products down peoples' throats.
 I guess if IBM didn't already have product in a space maybe?
 But, it's not like IBM didn't have anything to sell until a few weeks ago.
-When something is new and shiny, it's going to be at top of people's minds.
+When something is new and shiny, it's going to be at the top of people's minds.
 Once news of the deal settles and the sales training is into sustainment, I hope folks start to forget Red Hat is a part of IBM.
 That'd be great.

-[Decoupling database migrations from server startup: why and how](https://pythonspeed.com/articles/schema-migrations-server-startup/) — Your code and database schemas shouldn't have to march in lock step with their releases.
+[Decoupling database migrations from server startup: why and how](https://pythonspeed.com/articles/schema-migrations-server-startup/) — Your code and database schemas shouldn't have to march in lockstep with their releases.
 Thinking of the database as another codebase (the schema certainly is) has been something I've been trying to get through to folks for a long time on.

 [How a Production Outage Was Caused Using Kubernetes Pod Priorities](https://grafana.com/blog/2019/07/24/how-a-production-outage-was-caused-using-kubernetes-pod-priorities/) — Resource limits are EVERYTHING.
 If you don't use them, WHY!?!

 [6 Tech Giants Located in Detroit](https://blog.repurpose.co/6-tech-giants-located-in-detroit) — Don't sleep on Detroit, y'all.
-When I'm doing non-work speaking, I put [pictures from Detroit](https://devopsish.com/138/awesome-detroit.jpg) in the beginning of talks.
+When I'm doing non-work speaking, I put [pictures from Detroit](https://devopsish.com/138/awesome-detroit.jpg) at the beginning of the slides.
 I want to show people it's not what they hear and see in the news.
 Detroit is an amazing city!

 ## Tools